JackAWatt/jackwatt.com/v.md

 #### 2024/06/24

+* [ How To Solve Quadratic Equations By Factoring](https://youtu.be/qeByhTF8WEw) - The Organic Chemistry Tutor

 * [ Why not fly the eagles to Mordor? ](https://youtu.be/1M2G6_enARY) - In Deep Geek

 * [ Jordan Peterson Refuses to Debate Matt Dillahunty ](https://youtu.be/bw9xFLPz85I) - Deep Drinks